UCLComputerScience/comp0034_flask_rest/README.md

 # Exercise 3: Create a page that uses data from the Hacker News API
-The page will display the titles of the top 50 stories from the Hacker News API.
+The page will display the titles of the top 10 stories from the Hacker News API top 50 stories URI.
-Top stories URI is: https://hacker-news.firebaseio.com/v0/topstories.json.
-No authentication required.
+Top 50 stories URI is: https://hacker-news.firebaseio.com/v0/topstories.json (no authentication required).

 1. Add a `news.html` template (already created).